 I used to stray away from house rentals because there can be a bit of sticker shock, especially if there’s only two of us traveling.
 Compared to a hotel room, you’ll almost always pay more.
 But you can save $50+ per day by skipping a restaurant meal (or even just drinks at the bar) and then the premium cost doesn’t look so bad for the extra space.

 For house rentals, I prefer HomeAway to other sites.
 Their search interface is simple to use and bottom-line pricing is clearly displayed before you commit.
-Airbnb is great too — just be aware that reservations and check-in might be a little more quirky depending on the individual listing.
+Airbnb is good too — just be aware that reservations and check-in might be a little more quirky depending on the individual listing.

 >>>>> Related Post: Use Airbnb to Save Money on Vacation (and an Airbnb Coupon Code)